element-foundation/construction-paper/Construction-Paper.md

 For example, a 20% APY position may tolerate higher shifts in its price than a 1% APY position.
 If sufficient volume purchases PTs going for 20% fixed APY, a 1% shift is not unreasonable.
 Alternatively, if a PT going for 1% fixed APY shifts by 1%, then its price impact could be unreasonable.

-##### Staking Liquidity Ratios
+##### LP Liquidity Ratios
-When staking PTs, a ratio with the base asset must be set.
+When providing liquidity for PTs, a ratio with the base asset must be set.
 This ratio depends on the APY of the position and time left until maturity.
 For example, Uniswap sets the ratio purely based on price.
-If ETH is $2000 and DAI is $1, then someone staking on Uniswap must provide 2000 DAI for the 1 ETH staked.
+If ETH is $2000 and DAI is $1, then someone providing liquidity on Uniswap must provide 2000 DAI for the 1 ETH provided.
 In the case of PTs, supporting a 1:1 ratio or less is optimal in order to keep higher exposure to PTs and the fixed yield it provides.
-Thus, staking 1 ETH for 1 eP:yETH seems reasonable.
-Staking 3 ETH for 1 eP:yETH seems less reasonable, and staking 1 ETH for 2 eP:yETH seems the most reasonable.
+Thus, providing 1 ETH for 1 eP:yETH seems reasonable.
+Providing 3 ETH for 1 eP:yETH seems less reasonable, and providing 1 ETH for 2 eP:yETH seems the most reasonable.

 ##### Trading Fees
 With higher slippage, the curve will incur higher trading fees.
 For lower slippage, the curve will incur lower trading fees.
 This means more price discoverability can be beneficial for stakers unless that price discoverability disincentivizes users from trading.
 As discussed above, lower APY positions should likely see less price discoverability, resulting in lower fees.
 Higher APY positions should see higher price discoverability, resulting in higher fees.
 At first glance, it appears that this would incentivize stakers to provide liquidity on higher APY positions.
 However, it is asserted that this is not necessarily true.
 BTC positions will likely see lower APY values in the long run rather than stable positions such as USDC or DAI.
 Users who prefer exposure to BTC and its positive growth in the future, would likely still want to maintain exposure to BTC vs. maintaining their exposure to stablecoins.

 ##### Parameters
-The main parameter for initializing the staking pool is the time stretch factor.
+The main parameter for initializing the liquidity pool is the time stretch factor.
 As discussed previously, the constant power sum invariant begins to act more like the curve supporting stable pairs as the term maturity approaches.
 In equation (1), `t` starts at 1 and approaches 0.
 Originally, it is set to represent a time period of one year.

 When the time factor is stretched to 10, 15, or 20 years, it indicates that the curve is initialized with a `t` value closer to 0 and acts more like a stable pair.
 The more the time factor is stretched, the less price discoverability there is.
-It also impacts the staking liquidity ratio and fees gained by those staking.
+It also impacts the LP liquidity ratio and fees gained by those providing liquidity.
 Before launching a pool with the constant power sum invariant, the APY and stability of the position must be considered carefully.
 The desirable time stretch factor should have a favorable impact but also allow for proper price movements.

-There is a worst-case scenario where the parameterization chosen no longer becomes optimal for the staking pool.
+There is a worst-case scenario where the parameterization chosen no longer becomes optimal for the liquidity pool.
 In this case, stakers should migrate to a new pool that provides more optimal settings.
 For example, the parameterization that serves a 20% APY position may no longer serve that position favorably if its APY drops to 1%.
 In such drastic cases, stakers would likely need to migrate.
-If they do not, staking ratios or trading volumes may decrease but it's important to note that there would be no risk of loss.
+If they do not, LP ratios or trading volumes may decrease but it's important to note that there would be no risk of loss.

 For a more advanced read, reference Appendix, [Section B](#b-convergent-curve-parameter-configuration).
 This section goes deeper into this process and analyzes the curve parameterization for the constant constant power sum invariant.